knickels/Player-Stage-Manual/WORLDFILES.md

 >from the other commands given.
 For brevity, I won't repeat this in every TRY
 >IT OUT section.

+> This will open two new windows, one containing the simulation and another
+> containing a "remote control".
+See [the playerv documentation](http://playerstage.sourceforge.net/doc/Player-3.0.2/player/group__util__playerv.html)
+> for details.

 Now that Bigbob's sonars are done we will attach a blobfinder:
 ```
 define bigbobs_eyes blobfinder